Why nations fail

 View on Inventaire

-Daron Acemoglu and James Robinson conclusively show that it is man-made political and economic institutions that underlie economic success (or lack of it).
-Korea, to take just one of their fascinating examples, is a remarkably homogeneous nation, yet the people of North Korea are among the poorest on earth while their brothers and sisters in South Korea are among the richest.
-The south forged a society that created incentives, rewarded innovation, and allowed everyone to participate in economic opportunities.
+Is it culture, the weather, or geography that determines prosperity or poverty?
+As Why Nations Fail shows, none of these factors is either definitive or destiny.
+Drawing on fifteen years of original research, Daron Acemoglu and James Robinson conclusively show that it is our man-made political and economic institutions that underlie economic success (or the lack of it).
+Korea, to take just one example, is a remarkably homogeneous nation, yet the people of North Korea are among the poorest on earth while their brothers and sisters in South Korea are among the richest.
+The differences between the Koreas is due to the politics that created those two different institutional trajectories.
+Acemoglu and Robinson marshal extraordinary historical evidence from the Roman Empire, the Mayan city-states, the Soviet Union, the United States, and …

-7 editions
+4 editions

 avatar for zwned